Blue Suede Shoes: Release and sales

 Perkins' recording of "Blue Suede Shoes" was released in early 1956, as Sun 234.
 Two copies of the song on 78-rpm records were sent to Perkins but arrived broken.
-He soon discovered that the song was available in the newer 7-inch microgrooved 45-rpm format and was disappointed that he didn't have a copy in the older, more substantial 78-rpm format.
+He soon discovered that the song was available in the newer 7-inch micro-grooved 45-rpm format and was disappointed that he didn't have a copy in the older, more substantial 78-rpm format.

 In Cleveland, Ohio, disc jockey Bill Randle played "Blue Suede Shoes" often on his nightly show, and before the end of the month, Phillips shipped an additional 25,000 copies to Cleveland.
 In Memphis and Jackson, where Perkins lived, the song's B-side, "Honey Don't", was initially more popular on the radio, but was eventually overtaken by "Blue Suede Shoes".
 On February 11, "Blue Suede Shoes" was the number two single on Memphis charts; by the following week it was number one, a position it held for the next three months.
 A Song Hits review of the song, published on February 18, stated that "Perkins has come up with some wax here that has hit the national retail chart in almost record time.
 Interestingly enough, the disk has a measure of appeal for pop and r&b customers."

-Perkins made four appearances on the radio program Big D Jamboree on station KRLD (AM) in Dallas, where he played the song every Saturday night.
+Perkins made four appearances on the radio program Big D Jamboree on station KRLD in Dallas, where he played the song every Saturday night.
 He was also booked for a number of one-night performances throughout the Southwest.
 The Jamboree was broadcast from the Dallas Sportatorium, with about 4,000 seats, which sold out for each of Perkins' performances.
 Music shops in Dallas ordered a huge number of copies of the record, and at one point it was being shipped out at a rate of 20,000 copies per day.

 On March 17, Perkins became the first country artist to reach the number three spot on the rhythm and blues charts.
 That night, Perkins and his band first performed "Blue Suede Shoes" on television, on ABC-TV's Ozark Jubilee (coincidentally, Presley was on Stage Show on CBS-TV that same night, for which he also performed the song).